Winter STEAM Activities to Keep Minds Active

 STEAM-y Seasonal Fun

-Whether kids experience it on a regular basis or not, snow provides a great deal of potential for seasonal fun, even beyond sledding, skiing, skating and making snowmen.
-With adult supervision, kids can use a plastic bin or basin to shape bricks with packed snow.
-These can then be stacked to create an igloo or snow fort.
+Whether kids experience it on a regular basis or not, snow provides plenty of potential for seasonal fun, even beyond sledding, skiing, skating and making snowmen.
+With adult supervision, kids can use a plastic bin or basin to shape bricks with packed snow, then stack them to create an igloo or snow fort.

 Back indoors, looking at the science of snow crystals can be a fun and interesting investigation in geometry.
 After viewing the magnificent detail of individual snowflakes, kids can make their snowflake ornaments from popsicle sticks.